hsharghi/swift-resend/README.md

 ~~~~

 ## Error handling
-If the request to the API failed for any reason a `ResendError` is `thrown` and has an `errors` property.
-Simply ensure you catch errors thrown like any other throwing function
+If a request to the API fails for any reason, a `ResendError` is thrown.
+Ensure you catch errors like any other throwing function.

 ~~~~swift
 do {